Suri312006/undergradthesis/2-keypair.typ

 Suppose for instance we have Alice on Twizzler, and all users on twizzler have a "user-root" keypair that allows for them to create an arbitrary number of objects.
 Also suppose that access to this user-root keypair is protected by some login program, where only alice can log in.
-This now means that Alice now can create new keypair objects from her user-root keypair.
-Since all her new keypairs originate from her original user-root keypair, only she can access the keys required to create new signatures allowing permissions into her objects.
-It forms an elegant solution for capability creation without the involvement of the kernel.
+This means that Alice can create new keypair objects from her user-root keypair.
+Since all *her* new keypairs originate from *her* original user-root keypair, only *she* can access the keys required to create new signatures allowing permissions into *her* objects.
+It forms an elegant solution for key management without the involvement of the kernel.